-As part of their presentation to prove that the Student did not make meaningful progress while at [School 3], the Parents pointed to the Student's scores on successive administrations of the Woodcock Johnson test.
+As part of their presentation to prove that the Student did not make appropriate progress while at [School 3], the Parents pointed to the Student's scores on successive administrations of the WJ test.
 Yet, the Parents' own expert in special education, Dr. XXXX, agreed that scores from serial administrations of the WJ should not be used to determine the presence or absence of academic progress.
 I agree, and have given very little weight to the evidence on WJ score comparisons presented by either party.

-In further support their argument that the fourth grade IEP proposed by MCPS was deficient, the Parents cited the increased hours offered by MCPS in the fifth grade IEP.
+In further support of their argument that the fourth grade IEP proposed by MCPS was deficient, the Parents cited the increased hours offered by MCPS in the fifth grade IEP.
 Having reviewed the arguments of the parties, I conclude that there is not merit to this contention.

-Ms. XXXX testified that for the 2015-2016 school year, the IEP team recommended seventeen-and- a-half hours of direct special-education service outside general education and two hours, thirty minutes of special-education services in general education for the Student's fifth grade year.
+Ms. XXXX testified that for the 2015-2016 school year, the IEP team recommended seventeen-and-a-half hours of direct special-education services outside general education and two hours, thirty minutes of special-education services in general education for the Student's fifth grade year.
 She explained the substantial increase in special education hours outside the general education setting (as compared to the 2014-2015 IEP) as follows:

 So, as I said before, the first time when she just switched to English we were waiting to see if instruction in the regular classroom was appropriate and we needed to give her time to respond to that appropriate instruction to develop her hours.
-After a year at [School 1] in a special-education program we considered the input from [School 1] and from the Parents in determining what her-what the most appropriate placement would be and this would have been something that we would have-this is when we recommended her to go to a Learning Center in Montgomery County.
+After a year at [School 1] in a special-education program we considered the input from [School 1] and from the Parents in determining what her what the most appropriate placement would be and this would have been something that we would have-this is when we recommended her to go to a XXXX Center in Montgomery County.

 Tr. at 1802-3.
-The evidence presented by the Parents did not convince me that MCPS acted improperly when it decided to substantially increase the Student's outside special education hours for fifth grade.
+I find this explanation to be cogent and responsive.
+At the same time, I did not accord any deference to the opinions of Ms. XXXX, Ms. XXXX or other MCPS personnel in reaching my conclusions.
+The evidence presented by the Parents did not persuade me that MCPS acted improperly when it decided to substantially increase the Student's outside special education hours for fifth grade.
 In reaching this conclusion, I considered evidence of the Student's academic performance in and after June 2014.
 See Clos.
 Mem. at 23-24.
+The testimony of Ms. XXXX and Ms. XXXX demonstrated that the 2015-2016 IEP was tailored to the Student's particularized needs.
+See Endrew F., 137 S.Ct. at 1001 ("The adequacy of a given IEP turns on the unique circumstances of the child for whom it was created.")

-V. The 2016-2017 school year.
+E. The 2016-2017 School Year

 In their due process complaint filed on March 7, 2016, the Parents requested that "MCPS reimburse them for the costs of placing the Student at [School 1] for the 2014-2015 school year and place and fund her there for the 2015-2016 school year."
 XX Ex.
 1 at 16.
-In their Closing Memorandum, the Parents expanded this request and now seek "that the Student should be placed and funded at [School 1] for 2016-2017."
+In their Closing Memorandum, the Parents expanded this request and now seek "that the Student should be placed and funded at the [School 1] for 2016-2017."
 Clos.
 Mem at 45.